MainulDip/iOS-study/101-uikit-storyborad-1.md

 ```

 ### Instance vs Type Property:
-Struct, Class, Emum can have instance property and type (static property) also methods.
+Struct, Class, Enum can have instance property and type (static property) also methods.
 Type property does not require an Instance (Like other programming languages, Java, Kotlin)
 Docs: https://docs.swift.org/swift-book/documentation/the-swift-programming-language/properties/
 ```swift